 When packing the instrument for shipping, please use the original shipping carton and packing materials.
 Place the instrument parts in plastic bags before packing to prevent dirt and dust getting into the probe.
-Do not return the batteries with the instrument.

 12. Menu Summary

 Default values are shown in bold where appropriate.